|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Avoid working with sensitizers whenever possible.
 If you have no viable substitute and you must work with a sensitizer, use a fume hood or other type of engineering control if available.
-The SDS should list appropriate personal protective equipment such as gloves or even a respirator, so be sure to use the recommended type of each!
+The Safety Data Sheet should list appropriate personal protective equipment such as gloves or even a respirator in Section 8 (exposure controls/personal protection), so be sure to use the recommended type of each!

 See also: asthma, irritant, urticaria